Axway/agents-kong/README.md

 ##### Local specification path

 The local specification discovery method is configured by providing a value for the `KONG_SPEC_LOCALPATH` variable.
-When set the Kong agent will look for a tag, on the gateway service, that is prefixed by `spec_local_`.
+When set the Kong agent will look for a tag on each of the available gateway services that are prefixed by `spec_local_`.
 When that tag is set the value, after stripping the prefix, is used to find the specification file in directory configured by `KONG_SPEC_LOCALPATH`.
 When this configuration value is set no other specification discovery methods will be used.

 Ex.